AndrewJBateman/angular-ngrx-energy/README.md

 # :zap: Angular Ngrx Energy

-* Angular PWA to show API data
+* Angular app to show API data on energy use
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/angular-ngrx-energy?style=plastic)